lucarv/connfac-lab/LAB 6/README.md

 Currently, Visual Studio Code can develop Node.js modules for Linux AMD64 and Linux ARM32v7 devices.
 You need to select which architecture you're targeting with each solution, because the container is built and run differently for each architecture type.

-1. Open the command palette and search for Azure IoT Edge: Set Default Target Platform for Edge Solution, or select the shortcut icon in the side bar at the bottom of the window.
+1. Open the command palette and search for _Azure IoT Edge: Set Default Target Platform for Edge Solution_, or select the shortcut icon in the side bar at the bottom of the window.
 2. In the command palette, select the target architecture from the list of options.
 For this tutorial, we're using a raspberry pi as the IoT Edge device, so will use ARM32v7 as our target platform.

 ## Update the module with custom code